raninagare/DiscussionForum/README.md

-# DiscussionForum1
+# RESTful-Backend-Applications
-Discussion forum consists of Forum,Threads and Posts using Flask and Python
+RESTful Backend applications using Python, Flask and SQLite